 3. Performance Results

 The performance is measured in a computer with four cores Intel® Core™ i7-4700MQ CPU @ 2.40GHz with hyperthreading, and a RAM memory of 8 GB.
-The OpenMP-enabled parallel code generated automatically by Parallware is evaluated in terms of execution time and speedups.
+The OpenMP-enabled parallel code generated by Parallelware is evaluated in terms of execution time and speedups.
 From a numerical point of view, we have used the following parameters: MAXIMUM_ITERATIONS=1000, nx=133, ny=21 and nz=9.
 We evaluate the performance of the original source code (called ToyFDTD) as well as the same code with higher arithmetic intensity (called FDTD).
 For 1, 2, 4 and 8 threads, the speedup graph shows the ideal speedup, the speedup of ToyFDTD and the speedup of FDTD.

 We can observe that the speedups for ToyFDTD are not good (orange line) as they stall for 4 or more threads, and they even decrease for 8 threads.
 The speedups do not scale with the number of threads because the parallelization overhead is bigger if we raise the number of threads.